Realkayzee/association-bank/README.md

 The dashboard is the point of interacting and viewing various activities done by an association

 * User can deposit into the association account by using the deposit tag
-* Executive can control their portion of the account by accessing the executive page
+* Executive can control their portion of the account by accessing the executive page (Only excos can interact successfully in this page)
 * The executive page consist of four internal tabs which are: initiate withdrawal, approve withdrawal, revert withdrawal, withdraw.
     - Initiate withdrawal is used when any executive member wants to withdraw from the association (This is the starting point of withdrawal)
     - By initiating a withdrawal, withdrawal order is being returned which can be used for approval and final withdrawal.